2023 Best Value Allied Health Professions Master's Degree Schools in the Great Lakes Region

 As a testament to the quality of education it offers, Carroll U also is in the top 10% of our Best Allied Health Professions Master’s Degree Schools in the Great Lakes Region ranking.

-With a ranking of #6, University of St Francis did quite well on this year’s best value schools for allied health professions students working on their master’s degree.
-University of Saint Francis is a small private not-for-profit school located in the suburb of Joliet.
+University of St Francis landed the #6 spot in the 2023 rankings for the best value master’s degree allied health professions programs.
+University of Saint Francis is a small private not-for-profit school located in the large suburb of Joliet.

-The average tuition and fees for an out-of-state graduate students at University of Saint Francis are $13,839 a year.
+Out-of-state tuition fees for graduate students at University of Saint Francis are $13,839 per year.

-University of Saint Francis excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Allied Health Professions Master’s Degree Schools in the Great Lakes Region list.
+University of Saint Francis also claimed a spot on our Best Allied Health Professions Master’s Degree Schools in the Great Lakes Region list.
+It’s in the top 15% of all schools in this category.

 Read full report on Allied Health Professions at University of St Francis